-This is not the only chicken fry I had ever cooked.
-I did however, had an epiphany once I tasted black chicken fry I made today, because it tasted exactly the same to my grandmother’s chicken curry.
+This is not the only chicken fry I have ever cooked.
+I did however, had an epiphany once I tasted black chicken fry I made today, because it tasted the same as my grandmother’s chicken curry.
 The same curry I used to drown the rice made from paddy harvested and processed just few weeks back.
 Kind of chicken curry that makes you hungry just by looking at its picture.
 Kind of chicken fry which is perfect on its ownJump to Recipe

-What so special about black chicken fry seasoning.
+What is so special about black chicken fry seasoning?

 Black curry powder is so much edgy when it comes to curry spice blends.
 Roasted curry powders and coconut give out a very earthy almost bitter aroma if you go even a little bit over the roasting process.
 This made me a very anxious cook when I was making the chicken fry with black-curry based seasoning.